Release date Sep 08, 1968

 Paul McCartney – Interview with Melody Maker, September 14, 1968

-The “Hey Jude” film was to have its world premiere on September 8, 1968, on the TV show “Frost On Saturday“, presented by David Frost.
+The “Hey Jude” film had its world premiere on September 8, 1968, on the TV show “Frost On Saturday“, presented by David Frost.

 This time The Beatles decided to avoid all the problems by producing a full-scale LIVE performance, done in colour, at Twickenham Film Studios and intended for showing all over the world.